Guide

 - The publisher ad server announces via the SSP that ad inventory is available

-- The DSP informs the advertiser via an ad exchange linking to a DSP trading desk, who select inventory based on the type of consumer that they want to advertise to
+- DSP informs the advertiser via an ad exchange linking to a DSP trading desk who selects inventory based on the type of consumer they want to advertise to

 Why use a DSP?